tfarina/isengard/c/cstyleguide.md

 Function names should be verbs or verb phrases, because they are the means of doing action.

-Should be in mixed case (CamelCase or PascalCase) with the first letter of each word capitalized.
+Should be in mixed case (PascalCase) with the first letter of each word capitalized.

 ## A/HC/LC Pattern